microsoft/fluentui/packages/react-components/react-motion-preview/stories/UseMotion/MotionUsage.md

 ## Usage

-`useMotion` accepts a `MotionShorthand` param and a optional `MotionOptions`.
+`useMotion` accepts a `MotionShorthand` param and an optional `MotionOptions`.
 It returns a `MotionState` object.
 See below the definitions of these types.

 ```tsx
 import * as React from 'react';